j-u-p-iter/custom-error/README.md

 Technically, we can use anything as an error object.
 That may be even a primitive, like a number or a string, but it’s better to use objects, preferably with name and message properties (to stay somewhat compatible with built-in errors).

 For built-in errors (not for any objects, just for errors), the name property is exactly the name of the constructor.
 And message is taken from the argument.

+## Global catch

+Let’s imagine we’ve got a fatal error outside of try..catch, and the script stops execution.
+Like a programming error or some other terrible thing.

+Is there a way to react on such occurrences?
+We may want to log the error, show something to the user (normally they don’t see error messages), etc.

+Different environments usually provide the way to handle such type of uncaught errors:

+- Node.js has `process.on("uncaughtException")` for that.
+- And in the browser we can assign a function to the special `window.onerror` property.